Curt Swan

 Curt Swan rarely inked his own work: "I've worked with some inkers over the years who did not delineate the figure of Superman the way I'd done it in the pencils.
 They would lose something in the face, the eyes; the features would be just a little off or the muscular structure.
 It used to get to me."

 According to Al Plastino, "Anybody can ink Curt's stuff."
-"Everything was there – the blacks, the lines – all you hadda do was take a brush and follow his lines, put a little schmaltz on it."
-Much as his Silver Age work was finished by Stan Kaye, Ray Burnley, or George Klein.
+"Everything was there – the blacks, the lines – all you hadda do was take a brush and follow his lines, put a little smaltz on it."
+Much of Curt Swan's Silver Age work was finished by Stan Kaye, Ray Burnley, or George Klein.
 In 1986, Swan wrote that his favorite inker was Al Williamson.

 From 1969–1974, Swan regularly worked with Murphy Anderson, beginning with the cover of Action Comics #380 (September 1969).
 The duo became known as "Swanderson" by fans, and later pages are signed with the nickname.
 Anderson said, "I was the first, or one of the first, to call Curt 'The Norman Rockwell of the Comics.'"
 Swan wrote that "Murphy's inking was among the best."